xlladdins/xll/docs/Excel4MacrosQ-S.md

 **ROW.HEIGHT**?(height\_num, reference, standard\_height, type\_num)

-Height\_num    specifies how high you want the rows to be in points.
+Height\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies how high you want the rows to be in points.
 If standard\_height is TRUE, height\_num is ignored.

-Reference    specifies the rows for which you want to change the height.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;specifies the rows for which you want to change the height.

   - > If reference is omitted, the reference is assumed to be the
     > current selection.